ziedbrah-source/Image-Processing-Software/README.md

   </ol>

   ## About the repo
-This mini-project is an image processing tool that applies basic operations (filters, equalization binarization,..) on PGM images (ASCII format).
+This is a project for an image processing course at INSAT.
+The project involves the development of an image processing tool that uses various algorithms and techniques to manipulate digital images.
+The tool includes features such as filtering, enhancement, segmentation, and compression, and has practical applications in fields such as medical imaging, computer vision, and photography.
+This repository contains the source code for the tool, as well as documentation and examples of its use.

   ## Technologies
   * Python 3